devrandom/gitian-builder/README.md

     sudo apt-get install qemu-kvm         # for KVM mode sudo apt-get install debootstrap lxc  # for LXC mode

+### Debian:

+See Ubuntu, and also run the following on Debian Jessie or newer:

+    sudo apt-get install ubuntu-archive-keyring

+On Debian Wheezy you run the same command, but you must first add backports to your system, because the package is only available in wheezy-backports.

 ### OSX with MacPorts:

     sudo port install ruby coreutils